Evolutionary tree of life: modern science is showing how we got so much wrong

 It may appear that evolution endlessly invents new solutions, almost without limits.
 But it has fewer tricks up its sleeve than you might think.
 Animals can look amazingly alike because they have evolved to do a similar job or live in a similar way.
 Birds, bats and the extinct pterosaurs have, or had, bony wings for flying, but their ancestors all had front legs for walking on the ground instead.

-The color wheels and key indicate where members of each order are found geographically.
-The molecular tree has these colors grouped together better than the morphological tree, indicating closer agreement of the molecules to biogeography.
-Figure is from Oyston et al. (2022)
+The colour wheels and key indicate where members of each order are found geographically.
+The molecular tree has these colours grouped together better than the morphological tree, indicating closer agreement of the molecules to biogeography.
+Figure is from Oyston et al. (2022).
+Author provided

 Similar wing shapes and muscles evolved in different groups because the physics of generating thrust and lift in air are always the same.
 It is much the same with eyes, which may have evolved 40 times in animals, and with only a few basic “designs”.